julian-molina/Documentation/_includes/network/task-manager.md

 <!--------------------------------------------- CONTENT starts -->

+Task managers are used both in the context of data mining and trading operations, to facilitate the organization of tasks.

-A task manager facilitates the organization of tasks.
-For example, you may wish to set up a task manager to handle tasks related to a particular set of indicators you use with a certain strategy.
+For example, you may set up a task manager to handle tasks related to a particular set of indicators used with a certain strategy.
 Or, for example, to organize multiple backtesting sessions.

 {% include tip.html content="The key aspect of a task manager is that it allows starting and stopping all tasks at once." %}

-{% include note.html content="Users may have access to several data mines, each offering different indicators and studies.
-For organizational purposes, it is recommended each data mine has its task manager.
-However, the system allows any form of organization." %}

 <!--------------------------------------------- CONTENT ends -->